Ma-Marcinowski/Verificational-Model/README.md

     * Negative Raw criterion - 200000 image pairs (an arbitrary number);

-    * Negative Denoised criterion - 200000 denoised (by thresholding of pixel values lower than 55 to zero) image pairs (an arbitrary number);
+    * Negative Denoised criterion - 200000 denoised (by thresholding of pixel values lower than 55 to zero) image pairs (an arbitrary number).

   * 3.14.2.
 Metrics: